darwinbatres/node-ideas/notes.md

 # Idea Prep and Deployment

 ## Preparing Our App For Deployment

+- prepare script in node package
+- make sure db details are configured for development and production

 ## Deploying To Heroku

+- make sure everything is added to a `git` repository
+- make sure `heroku toolbelt` is installed

 ## Adding A Domain Name

+-